 It’s great to make a design that catches people’s attention, but attention is not enough for social media.
 Marketers want their audience to be active by sharing, liking, and commenting.
 So don’t forget to add call-to-action elements and encouraging text to your design.

 Whether your design is simple or complex, it should be clear, especially with regard to social media graphics.
 Don’t overdo the design and keep the balance between simplicity and informativeness.
 You don’t have much time to impress followers, so ensure your message is obvious.

 Visual graphics are an integral part of any social media marketing plan and the designer’s contribution to the success of a marketing strategy is undeniable.
 As a designer, you should take into account marketing goals and your company’s tone when creating any visuals for social media.
 And don’t forget the main rule coupled with social media — never stop experimenting.

-Title image was taken from the video production project for Opera
+Title image from the video production project for Opera